why Ecopetrol S.A. [EC] is a Good Choice for Investors After New Price Target of $14.09

 The evaluation and selection process of candidates was carried out with the support of the Compensation, Nomination and Culture Committee of the Board of Directors of Ecopetrol S.A. and was accompanied by an international Headhunting firm specialized in recruitment of senior executives.
 The appointment took place after a rigorous analysis of the proposed candidates, in accordance with the Ecopetrol S.A.
 Chairman’s Succession Policy and other applicable regulations.

-Over the last 12 months, EC stock dropped by -37.71%.
-The one-year Ecopetrol S.A. stock forecast points to a potential upside of 20.3.
-The average equity rating for EC stock is currently 2.70, trading closer to a bullish pattern in the stock market.
+It opened the trading session at $11.20, the shares rose to $11.68 and dropped to $11.11, the range by which the price of stock traded the whole day.
+The daily chart for EC points out that the company has recorded 23.64% gains over the past six months.
+However, it is still -35.16% lower than its most recent low trading price.

-The market cap for the stock reached $22.80 billion, with 2.06 billion shares outstanding and 221.63 million shares in the current float.
-Compared to the average trading volume of 2.14M shares, EC stock reached a trading volume of 2131339 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.16M shares, EC reached to a volume of 4842256 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about Ecopetrol S.A.
+[EC]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for EC shares is $14.09 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on EC stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.